Head of policy and research

 The benefits freeze has left families out in the cold – but just £20 per month for families would help restore children’s benefits and keep 100,000 out of poverty.

 In yesterday’s Budget the Chancellor waited till the last minute to announce new money being put into universal credit (UC).
 That’s a sign of the political importance this issue now has, and tells us that years of campaigning are starting to cut through.
-Thanks are due to all our supporters, activists and friends who have helped us get to this point.

 There is a lot of discussion in the media this week about the immediate and long-term impact of Universal Credit (UC), whether people will be better or worse off, and whether the ‘losers’ will have their incomes protected when they first move over to UC.
 This blog seeks to clarify the story.